serudda/steroidesign/README.md

 <h3 align="center">
 	🚀 Join to the <a href="#">Steroidesign Weekly</a> newsletter! 🚀
-	<br> We'll submit a new theme every week (we know it's crazy, but it's possible 😵).
+	<br> We'll submit a new theme every week (we know it's crazy, but it's not impossible 😵).
 </h3>

 <br>